-The filling or stuffing of a pillow is one of the main things that will dictate the softness or hardness, the breathability, the loft, and other features in a pillow, not to mention the price tag.
+The filling or stuffing of a pillow is one of the main things that will dictate the softness or hardness, the loft, and other features in a pillow, not to mention the price tag.

 Best of all worlds in memory foam pillows

 Memory foam can be considered the most popular option for pillows.
 Memory foam pillows are a moderate price while offering high-quality comfort and support.

 Memory foam pillows often come in one block of material, shaped to accommodate not only the head but the neck as well.
 Back sleepers and side sleepers will both have the best time with the curves of a memory foam pillow.
 Some memory foam pillows are contoured, allowing for the perfect fit for the head and the neck.